AdemolaAri/5-day-ai-agents-intensive/day3/README.md

     - A context summarizer to condense prior sessions.
 - The agent helps you remember facts, summarize past chats, and build continuity over time — like an evolving notebook that remembers you.

-## Next Step

-For Day 4, the focus will shift to planning & orchestration, combining multiple memory-enabled agents for more complex task execution.

 ## Links & references
 - Notebooks:
     - [agent-sessions.ipynb](./notebooks/1-agent-sessions.ipynb)